vuejs/vue-router/docs/pipeline/README.md

   ![activation phase](05.png)

   These hooks are called in the same order of the validation hooks, but their purpose is to give you the chance to do cleanup / preparation work before the visible component switching is executed.
 The interface will not update until all of the affected components' `deactivate` and `activate` hooks have resolved.

+  The `data` hook is called right after `activate` is resolved, and is also called when a component is reused.

 We will talk about transition hooks in detail next.